 In the Beginning

 Let’s start off with some very basic information.
-EVE Online takes place (as of the posting of this blog) in the year 23,351 AD, or YC 115 (brief sidenote: I’ll return to the YC concept later on for timekeeping in the section on miscellanea; suffice it for now to say that YC 0 corresponds to the year 23236 AD in game terms, and that the current year (2013 in real life) corresponds to YC 115 in game).
+EVE Online takes place (as of the posting of this blog) in the year 23,351 AD, or YC 115 (brief sidenote: I’ll return to the YC concept later on for timekeeping in the section on miscellanea; suffice it for now to say that YC 0 corresponds to the year 23236 AD in game terms, and that the year 2014 corresponds to YC 116 in game).

-The gameworld stretches over approximately 100 lightyears, encompassing approximately 5,000 known star systems collectively in a cluster of stars we call New Eden (this number jumps to almost 7,500 if we include wormhole space systems).
+The gameworld stretches over approximately 100 light-years, encompassing approximately 5,000 known star systems collectively in a cluster of stars we call New Eden (this number jumps to almost 7,500 if we include wormhole space systems).
 We are completely cut off from Earth.
 Indeed, it’s not entirely clear that Earth even exists anymore, or if there are any other humans out there in the universe.
 In terms of lore, New Eden scientists are not even sure if a mythical place called “Earth” ever existed, though most people seem to agree that all humans have a common starting point, even if we aren’t quite clear on where that might be.
-We, as capsuleers, fly throughout the stars, literally connected to our ships, which makes them an extension of ourselves.
+We, as capsuleers, fly throughout the stars, literally connected to our ships through cybernetic implants and direct neural links to our ships' computers, which makes them an extension of ourselves.
 Through the wonders of cloning technology, our consciousnesses can be sent to a new body at the moment of our body’s death, meaning that we are, for all intents and purposes, immortal.

 some accounts mention vicious fights between corporations that control various human-colonized systems.
 That began to change in 7703 AD when the first known massive (supposedly) stable wormhole formed.
 Humans discovered this wormhole near the system of Canopus in 7987, forever changing the course of human history.
 The homeward side of the wormhole was soon named ADAM while the unexplored side was given the appropriate title of the EVE Gate.
-For simplicity’s sake I’ll just refer to both gates as the EVE Gate.
+For simplicity’s sake I’ll just refer to both gates as the EVE Gate (I should note that EVE: Source seems to retcon out the fact that the Earth side of the Gate was known as ADAM, but I like it so I'm keeping it anyway ARTISTIC LICENSE Y'ALL).
 The wormhole sent explorers to a far off system that (in a burst of genius), humans quickly named New Eden.
 In a cluster (in again, a burst of genius AND creativity), they named New Eden.
 Within two years, colonization of the newly discovered space was in full swing, with the future homeworlds of the Amarr and Gallente being purchased and colonized in 7989.